-For the 2011 reporting period, 49 U.S. carriers and 119 foreign carriers submitted the required disability-related complaint data.
-The total number of carriers that submitted data for the 2011 reporting period has slightly decreased in comparison to the 2010 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2011 while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
-The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify the carriers to which the reporting rule may apply that have not filed the required reports or have filed them late.
-Since 2006, the Department has issued 17 cease and desist orders assessing civil penalties totaling more than \$400,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements.
+For the 2012 reporting period, 42 U.S. carriers and 123 foreign carriers submitted the required disability-related complaint data.
+The total number of carriers that submitted data for the 2012 reporting period has slightly decreased in comparison to the 2011 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2011, while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
+The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify the carriers to which the reporting rule may apply that have not filed the required reports.
+Since 2006, the Department has issued 19 cease and desist orders assessing civil penalties totaling more than

+\$500,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements.

-The 49 U.S. carriers that submitted data for the 2011 calendar year reported receiving 18,953 disability-related air travel complaints, and the 119 foreign air carriers reported receiving 2,419 complaints during the same time period, for a total of 21,372 complaints received by these 168 carriers.
-More than half of the complaints reported (11,010) concerned the failure to provide adequate assistance to persons using wheelchairs.
-The overall number of disability-related complaints received by carriers for calendar year 2011 increased by approximately 2 percent over the number for calendar year 2010, which is significantly less than the 25 percent increase in complaints from calendar year 2009 to calendar year 2010 that were reported to the Department.
-However, the number of complaints received by U.S. carriers decreased by 394 between 2010 and 2011.
-The number of complaints received by foreign air carriers, however, increased by 765.
-The overall number of consumer complaints received by DOT for calendar year 2011 increased by approximately 5 percent when compared to calendar year 2010.
-It is also worth noting that domestic and international passenger enplanements by U.S. carriers increased between 2010 and 2011 from approximately 726.5 million to approximately 736.5 million, an increase of approximately 1 percent.
+The 42 U.S. carriers that submitted data for the 2012 calendar year reported receiving 20,582 disability-related air travel complaints, and the 123 foreign air carriers reported receiving 2,861 complaints during the same time period, for a total of 23,443 complaints received by these 165 carriers.
+Nearly half of the complaints reported (11,283) concerned the failure to provide adequate assistance to persons using wheelchairs.
+The overall number of disability-related complaints received by carriers for calendar year 2012 (23,443) increased by approximately 9.7 percent over the number received by carriers in calendar year 2011 (21,372) even though the number of passengers remained relatively unchanged.2 This is a significantly increase in comparison to the 2 percent increase in complaints from calendar year 2010 to calendar year 2011 that were reported to the Department.
+The increase in the overall number of complaints is largely the result of an increase in complaints (1,629) received by U.S. air carriers.
+The number of complaints received by foreign air carriers only increased by 442.
+Although a reason for the large year-over-year increase in disability-related complaints is impossible to establish, that increase lagged behind the increase in overall consumer complaints received by DOT.
+The overall number of consumer complaints received directly by DOT for calendar year 2012 increased by approximately 32 percent when compared to calendar year 2011.3

 The Department's Aviation Consumer Protection Division routinely has discussions with individual carriers when it notices spikes or significant variations in complaint types or complaint levels.
 In addition, the Department reached out to U.S. and foreign air carriers in 2011 to emphasize the requirements of the ACAA regulation.
-Finally, the Department has hosted several training forums around the world, since the publication of the revised ACAA regulation in 2008, to educate foreign carriers on their responsibilities to travelers with disabilities.
+Finally, the Department has hosted numerous training forums around the world, since the publication of the revised ACAA regulation in 2008, to educate foreign carriers on their responsibilities to travelers with disabilities.

-A table that presents a summary of the disability complaint data from 2004 to 2011 is set forth below.
+A table that presents a summary of the disability complaint data from 2004 to 2012 is set forth below.

 Total Number of Total Number of Total Number of

 Disability Complaints Disability Complaints Disability Complaints

-Received by Domestic Received by Foreign Received by All
+Received by Received by Foreign Received by All

-Carriers Carriers Carriers
+Domestic Carriers Carriers Carriers

 2004 10,193 1,326 11,519

 2005 12,194 1,398 13,592

 2006 12,075 1,691 13,766

+2007 13,926 1,364 15,290

+2008 12,557 1,449 14,006